A utility-included apartment essentially means you (the resident) pay one single bill to the landlord for rent and utilities.

 - What utilities am I responsible for paying for?

-- What about internet service? (this is usually separate)
+- What about trash and internet service? (these are usually separate)

 What are the Benefits of Having Apartment Utilities Included?

-While it may not be cheaper, some potental benefits of having a utilities-included apartment:
+While it may not be cheaper, some benefits to having apartment utilities included are:

-- Don’t need to set up accounts with different service providers (less work)
+- You don’t need to set up anything with different service providers

-- Know what paying each month (good for budgeting).
+- You know how much you are paying every month (good for budgeting).

 Which Utilities are Included?